Gandhi Nagar, Chennai: First families

 The Alwaris family is said to be the first family who resided in Gandhi Nagar.

 The next was the family of Mudaliar Brothers.
 The Mudaliar Brothers consisted of Mr. S.K.
 Ramachandra Mudaliar and Mr. S.K.Puniyakoti Mudaliar.
 They worked in Triplicane, but bought vast lands in Gandhi Nagar as their building construction flourished.
-In one of their lands stands the old cancer institute, which was donated by Mr. S.K.
-Puniyakoti Mudaliar.
 Mr. Puniyakoti Mudaliar built first independent flats in Gandhi Nagar.
 The Mudaliar brothers construction industry recruited people from Sathurangapattinam (Sadras), the first workers settled on banks of Adyar River, this settlement was later called Malligai Poo Nagar.

 Dr.A.Ramachandran was another personality who was one among the few who chose to purchase a house in 1954 and reside in Gandhi Nagar.
 He was a famous Veterinary Doctor and Surgeon who was often visited by people from all walks of life including Politicians, Film Personalities of yesteryear's and normal people alike.
 He was serving the Government & was assigned specific tasks to enhance care of the wild and mammals.